Mental Health App Development 2025 | Features, Costs and Monetization

 Step 2.
 Conduct Competitor & Market Research

-Approximately 20,000 mental health apps are available in app stores.
-Although it is not the most significant section of the mobile app market, the fierce rivalry is.
+With approximately 20,000 mental health apps available in app stores, the mental health app development field presents fierce competition.
 One of the most important steps in developing a mental health app is to examine how others have succeeded and failed.
+Studying the most successful applications in your sector, as well as those that did not make it, can yield valuable insights.

 You can use competitor analysis to identify the best and worst practices in your niche.